Ko Ishikawa

-Ko Ishikawa (石川 巧, Ishikawa Ko) is a Bolivian-Japanese former footballer.
-He used his name "石川 康" until 2001.
+Ko Ishikawa (石川 巧, Ishikawa Ko) is a Bolivian former footballer.

 Club career

 Ishikawa established himself as one of the most unflappable defenders in the league as a side back at Verdy Kawasaki in the early 1990s, and he maintained that reputation for almost ten years.
 Though his speed on the overlap began to fade as he got older, Ishikawa was a key contributor on offense as well, with a very accurate cross.
 Born in Bolivia to a Japanese foreign affairs official, he began playing football at a young age for the renowned and prestigious Academia Tahuichi Aguilera.
 Considering his good form, Ishikawa was selected to play for Bolivia in the 1985 U-16 World Championship held in China and the 1987 U-16 World Championship held in Canada.
 In his younger years, when he had the speed to outrun defenders down the right wing, he could be truly dangerous on both ends, but his specialty was always on defense.
 He developed good instincts and positioning during a short stint in Brazil, before the J1 League was created, and returned to Japan to join Verdy Kawasaki in 1992 as one of the new league's young stars.
 He was a member of two championship teams with Verdy, and helped Nagoya Grampus Eight to an Emperor's Cup crown.
 Even though he maintained a steady level of performance through the years, he was never considered for the Japan national team.